v4lerio/wpPluginsExplorer/README.md

 ### Pull Requests (PR)

-Feel free to submit PRs and let us know if you find
+Feel free to submit PRs and let us know if you find intresting stuff or get some kudos/$$ using this tool :D

 Thank you